 The Holberg Debate

 The Holberg Debate is inspired by Ludvig Holberg as man of the Age of Enlightenment and seeks to explore pressing issues of our time.
-The debate will be held annually on 3 December, Holberg’s birthday.
+The debate will be held annually on the first Saturday in December, commemorating Holberg’s birthday on 3 December.

 Scholars holding positions at universities and other research institutions, including academies, are entitled to nominate candidates to the Holberg Prize and the Nils Klim Prize.
 The deadline is 15 June each year and the nomination form is made available on the Holberg Prize webpage medio November the year before.